Here’s a thought: why don’t we wait a few months, or better yet a few years, before we judge the impact of Brexit?

 These flash polls and Google trends data are part and parcel of the Twitterization of discourse.
 They have in common the fact that they can be snapshot and draw eyeballs and clicks, whether or not there is any content to the observations.
 In these cases, and in many others, there isn’t.

 Here’s a thought: why don’t we wait a few months, or better yet a few years, before we judge the impact of Brexit?
-Sometimes, having actual data is even better than a Twitter poll.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Sometimes, having actual data is even better than a Twitter poll.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.